Virtus InfraCap ETFs (AMZA/PFFA/PFFR) Declare Monthly Distributions

 The Fund is distributed by VP Distributors, LLC, member FINRA and subsidiary of Virtus Investment Partners, Inc.

-SOURCE Infracap MLP ETF
+SOURCE Infracap MLP ETF; Virtus InfraCap U.S. Preferred Stock ETF; InfraCap REIT Preferred ETF

 Share this article